 As we’ve phased the transition to remote working where relevant, in addition to stress-testing our BCPs and tech set-up, we’ve also been producing tips, tricks and advice for working from home.
 From e-mails, guides and reminders on how to stay active and healthy when working from home, to how to get access, make the most of collaboration tools and set up your home office for optimum productivity and well-being.

-As my EMEA Managing Director recently reminded me, leaders often merge in a crisis.
+As my EMEA Managing Director recently reminded me, leaders often emerge in a crisis.
 Whilst the coronavirus crisis story is still unfolding, there will be many difficult actions we as business leaders must take.
 What is clear is we all have our role to play in mitigating the outbreak in any way we can.
 COVID-19 is first and foremost an international humanitarian issue.
 Now is our time to come together in ways big and small to protect and support each other.

 Looking for some more leadership advice on uniting and managing teams in uncertain times?
 Then you might find some of my other blogs useful: